 Below you can find some information that can guide you!

-Explore Your Future is a FREE event that provides a unique opportunity for youth (grades 7 - 12) and their parents/guardians to explore career options and attend informative breakout sessions.
+Explore Your Future is an annual, FREE event that provides a unique opportunity for youth (grades 7 - 12) and their parents/guardians to explore career options and attend informative breakout sessions.

 Parents and guardians can be very influential in their child's life decisions and career exploration is no exception.
 "The importance of parental influence upon their children's career choice is consistently important.
 Although school, peers, and the youth's community all have an impact on the young adult's self-identity and career choice, the parent's expectations and perceptions of vocational fit for their children have been found to be the key roles in shaping their career choices (Ferry, 2006).
 In one study (Creamer & Laughlin, 2005), this influence has been so strong as to override the influence of teachers, faculty, and career counsellors."
 (The Effects of Parental Influence on Their Children's Career Choices, Chance Clutter, 2010).

 As a parent or guardian, it can be difficult to know how to support your child as they explore their career options.
 Making career decisions can be overwhelming for anyone, especially young people and there are several things you can do to support them through this process!

 Listen With An Open Mind: Don't judge!
 Your child's career choices may not be what you would have chosen, but refrain from judging their choices or interests and listen.
 Your child will open up to you if they don't feel judged.

 Make A Connection: If you know someone working in the field your child is interested in, make the connection so that your child can talk to someone in their field of interest.